 - Shop around for quality services

-As mentioned, your Loan Estimate includes important details around different services that you are free to shop.
-Since these costs are paid to outside third-party vendors, you’re free to compare prices and service quality for what they offer.
-For example, you might want to compare pricing and quality for pest inspectors, survey fees, or even for title insurance.
+As mentioned, your Loan Estimate includes important details about different services that you are free to shop.
+Since these fees are paid to outside third-party vendors, you’re free to compare prices for the services offered.
+For example, you might want to compare pricing for pest inspectors, survey fees, or title services.

 - Close at the end of the month